kingralph33/react-ts-tailwinds-vite-template/README.md

-### Template for React, Typescript, Tailwinds CSS, and Vite projects
+### Template for React projects

 ---
+## Tools used:
 - Use Yarn v2 PnP
+- React
+- Vite
+- Typescript
+- TailwindCss
+- EsLint
+- Prettier
+- Cypress

+---
+Scripts are within the package.json file.
+Be sure to upgrade to Yarn v2 if needed